kartikeyaagr/CV-Task-1-Khana-Classification/README.md

 # Khana Image Classification

 80-class food image classifier built on ConvNeXt-Small with progressive resolution fine-tuning.
-Achieves **95.3% top-1 accuracy** on the test set.
+Achieves **95.78% top-1 accuracy** (95.77% with TTA) on the test set.

 ## Overview

 Two-phase training pipeline:

-1. **Phase 1** — Full fine-tune of ConvNeXt-Small (pretrained on ImageNet-22K → ImageNet-1K) at 224px for 25 epochs with MixUp/CutMix augmentation and stem freezing for the first 5 epochs.
+1. **Phase 1** — Full fine-tune of ConvNeXt-Small (pretrained on ImageNet-22K → ImageNet-1K) at 224px for 50 epochs with MixUp/CutMix augmentation and stem freezing for the first 5 epochs.
 2. **Phase 2** — High-resolution fine-tuning at progressively larger resolutions (320px → 384px → ...) on hard labels, with layer-decay AdamW and automatic batch scaling.

 Both phases track an EMA (Exponential Moving Average) model, which consistently outperforms the raw model and is used for all evaluation and checkpointing.